 The main design behind the ELPA SPACE publishing pipeline is simple, automated coordination.
 Instead of waiting for manual commands, Pavel Elpa set up a pipeline that automates writing, image creation, verification, directory index updates, and page acceleration.

-Widescreen images are critical for modern digital feeds, which reward high-resolution illustrations matching the article's core topic.
-When a draft is ready, Fargus automatically triggers a graphic engine.
-The generator uses descriptive tokens from the text to create a custom illustration in a widescreen ratio.
+Widescreen images are critical for modern digital feeds.
+When a draft is ready, Fargus automatically triggers a ComfyUI visual rendering backend, generating custom high-resolution illustrations using descriptive tokens extracted from the text.
 An automated check evaluates the image for color balance, clarity, and safety rules.

 Before publishing, the draft goes through automatic verification.
 A validation module checks names, facts, and concepts against an encyclopedic database to avoid errors.
 An HTML layout check then ensures that paragraphs, headers, and links are clean and properly formatted.